afanblue/refineryOMS/README.md

 At this point, you should be able to bring up a browser, enter the appropriate URL (typically, http://localhost:3000), and go.

+## Known bugs
+   1. Under transfers, "Admin Executable" and "Admin Template" can be selected consecutively, e.g., after selecting "Admin Executable", you need to select something else before "Admin Template".
+If you select it next, there will be no response
+   2.
 ## Further Information:

    1. You should be able to import the 5 eclipse projects (oms, rest, pmc (scada), sim, transfer) for additional development.
-The
+If it's not clear, the "oms" project is shared among the other 4, where "rest" is the Java webapp and the other 3 are (I hope) obvious.